'Increased Deaths Always Follow Increased Infections,' Judge Warns, as Dallas County Reports Record 40 COVID-19 Deaths

 - A man in his 70s who was a resident of the City of Irving.
 He had been critically ill in an area hospital and had underlying high-risk health conditions.

-- A woman in her 70s who was a resident of a long-term care facility in the City of Dallas.
-She died in hospice and had underlying high-risk health conditions.
+- A woman in her 70s who was a resident of a long-term care facility in the City of Mesquite.
+She had been hospitalized and did not have underlying high-risk health conditions.

-- A woman in her 70s who was a resident of the City of Grand Prairie.
-She had been critically ill in an area hospital and had underlying high-risk health conditions.

 - A woman in her 70s who was a resident of the City of Dallas.
 She died in an area hospital ED and had underlying high-risk health conditions.

-- A woman in her 70s who was a resident of the City of Grand Prairie.
-She died in a facility and had underlying high-risk health conditions.
+- A woman in her 70s who was a resident of the City of Dallas.
+She had been hospitalized and had underlying high-risk health conditions.

+- A man in his 70s who was a resident of the City of Dallas.
+He died in hospice care and had underlying high-risk health conditions.

+- A man in his 70s who was a resident of a long-term care facility in the City of Richardson.
+He died in the facility.

-- A man in his 70s who was a resident of the City of Mesquite.
+- A man in his 70s who was a resident of the City of Grand Prairie.
 He had been critically ill in an area hospital and had underlying high-risk health conditions.

-- A man in his 80s who was a resident of the City of Lancaster.
-He had been critically ill in an area hospital and had underlying high-risk health conditions.
+- A man in his 80s who was a resident of the City of Grand Prairie.
+He had been hospitalized in an area hospital and had underlying high-risk health conditions.

 - A woman in her 80s who was a resident of a long-term care facility in the City of Mesquite.
 She died in the facility and had underlying high-risk health conditions.

-- A woman in her 90s who was a resident of the City of Dallas.
-She had been hospitalized and had underlying high-risk health conditions.
+- A man in his 90s who was a resident of the City of Irving.
+He had been hospitalized and had underlying high-risk health conditions.

 COVID-19 Resources